intelligentnode/IntelliNode/IntelliNode/README.md

 Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
+- Update the default models: GPT-5.5, Claude Sonnet 5, Gemini 3.6 Flash, Mistral Medium, Command A and gpt-image-2. 🚀
+- Add streaming for GPT-5+, Anthropic and Mistral, plus tool calling for OpenAI, Anthropic and Mistral.
+- Fix the frontend bundle: Anthropic browser access, streaming in browsers and Gen templates.
 - Add support for OpenAI GPT-5 with reasoning effort control. 🧠
 - Add support for self-hosted vLLM models.
 - Generate frontend version from intellinode.